giekaton/Set-in-Block/README.md

 Set in Block mission is to promote long-term thinking.

-You can use the Set in Block Writer to publish permanent messages, protect content copyrights, mint NFTs.

-Use the Set in Block Reader to read permanent messages and NFTs, stored in the Ethereum blockchain.
+With Set in Block, you can read and write data to the blockchain.
+Use the Reader to read permanent messages and NFTs, stored in the Ethereum blockchain.
+Use the Writer to publish permanent messages, protect content copyrights.

 ## Architecture